 The trial of former high-ranking Libyan leaders began in Tripoli in April 2014.
-Libyan leaders were accused of committing numerous crimes during the Gadhafi rule and during the Civil War in Libya.
-In particular, Saif al-Islam was accused of organizing the selection of mercenaries from African countries who were on the side of Gaddafi, forming armed detachments, giving orders to launch air strikes on civilian objects and shooting at demonstrators who were protesting against Gadhafi.
-Saif al-Islam was also recognized in incitement to mass murder and rape.
-However, while the court sentences in Tripoli remain unapproved by the Supreme Court of Libya and, accordingly, the convicts still have the opportunity to appeal the court’s decision.
-As for the International Criminal Court and a number of international human rights organizations, they expressed concern about the verdict of high-ranking officials of the Gaddafi regime, because they questioned the impartiality of the court in Tripoli.
-According to human rights organizations, the sentence may be dictated by the desire to deal with political opponents and take revenge on Gaddafi’s supporters, sentencing them to death.
-Saif al-Islam has long been considered the heir of Muammar Gaddafi, so the death sentence is perceived rather as a sentence to the elder Gaddafi himself, who, as you know, was brutally murdered without trial.
-It is known that in recent years Libya has experienced “somalization” and, in fact, there is no state in the traditional sense of the word in modern Libya.
-The regime in Tripoli does not control much of the country’s territory, and has no influence on radical fundamentalist groups or on the Arab-Berber tribes.
-Not only in the past, high-ranking officials, but also ordinary Libyans turned out to be actual hostages in the hands of armed groups, which are free to execute sentences, execute and pardon people only of their own will.
-Philip Luther, a spokesman for Amnesty International in the Middle East and North Africa, stresses that the defendants’s full protection was virtually non-existent: ““ Libyan authorities refused to hand over to Saif al-Islam Gaddafi to the ICC to prove that they can provide justice at the national level .
-However, this has not been done so far, since a whole series of human rights violations were committed against him.
-In fact, he was tried and sentenced in absentia; they continue to keep him in isolation in an unknown place without access to a lawyer ”(http://amnesty.org.ru/ru/2015-07-29-kaddafi/).
+Libyan leaders have been accused of numerous crimes during Gaddafi's rule and during the Libyan Civil War.
+In particular, Saif al-Islam was accused of organizing the selection of mercenaries from African countries that sided with Gaddafi, the formation of armed detachments, and the issuance of orders to aviation strikes against civilian targets and shooting at protesters protesting against Gaddafi.
+Also, Saif al-Islam was admitted to incite mass murder and rape.
+However, while the verdicts of the Tripoli court remain unapproved by the Libyan Supreme Court and, accordingly, the convicts still have the opportunity to appeal the court's decision.
+As for the International Criminal Court and a number of international human rights organizations, they expressed concern about the verdict of high-ranking officials of the Gaddafi regime, as they questioned the impartiality of the court in Tripoli.
+According to human rights organizations, the sentence may be dictated by the desire to deal with political opponents and take revenge on Gaddafi's supporters by sentencing them to death.
+Saif al-Islam has long been considered the heir to Muammar Gaddafi, so his death sentence is perceived rather as a sentence to the elder Gaddafi himself, who, as you know, was brutally killed without trial or investigation.
+It is known that in recent years Libya has suffered "somalization" and, in fact, there is no state in the traditional sense of the word in modern Libya.
+The regime in Tripoli does not control most of the country's territory, has no influence either on radical fundamentalist groups or on the Arab-Berber tribes.
+Not only in the past, high-ranking officials, but also ordinary Libyans have been de facto hostages in the hands of armed groups that are free to pronounce sentences, execute and pardon people only at their own will.
+Philip Luther, spokesman for Amnesty International for the Middle East and North Africa, emphasizes that there was virtually no full protection of the defendants in the trial: ...
+However, this has not been done so far, since a series of human rights violations were committed against him.
+In fact, he was tried and sentenced in absentia; he continues to be held in isolation in an unknown place without access to a lawyer ”(http://amnesty.org.ru/ru/2015-07-29-kaddafi/).

 By the way, Saif al-Islam Gaddafi himself was not present at the trial, but gave testimony via Skype.
 Seven other defendants held in Misrat were also tried in absentia.
 The second oldest son of the leader of the Libyan revolution is in the city of Zintan - held captive by a local rebel group, which actually operates autonomously from the Libyan authorities in Tripoli.
 Apparently, this group is not going to either kill Gadhafi’s son, nor extradite him to Libyan authorities, nor release him.
 Unlike Saif al-Islam, the position of his “colleagues in misfortune” is more complicated - they are imprisoned in Tripoli and were present at the trial.
 If the sentence cannot be appealed, the death penalty will certainly await them.
 After all, the Libyan authorities will prefer to execute Gadhafi’s confidants in order to demonstrate their determination to the numerous supporters of the murdered Libyan leader, many of whom continue underground resistance in Libya.
 In addition, the murder of Saif al-Islam will contribute to the delegitimization of supporters of Gaddafi in the eyes of the Libyan population - after all, the last member of the family, who had real political ambitions and had political influence in the country, will be killed.